Jelimo 'pained' to gain Olympic medal 10 years on

 Cleaning up

-Calls to run clean dominated speeches on Wednesday with the National Olympics of Kenya president and IOC member Paul Tergat - who led the ceremony - adding in his voice.
+Calls to run clean dominated speeches with the National Olympics of Kenya president and International Olympic Committee member Paul Tergat - who led the ceremony - adding in his voice.

-"Our country is smarting from a near-catastrophic ban for increased doping among our athletes," he said.
+"Our country is smarting from a near-catastrophic ban for increased doping among our athletes," said Tergat.

-Tergat was referring to the news late last month that Kenya had avoided a World Athletics ban after the government committed to spend $5m a year for the next five years to combat doping by funding more personnel, tests, investigations and educational programmes.
+He was referring to the news late last month that Kenya had avoided a World Athletics ban after the government committed to spend $5m (£4.83m) a year for the next five years to combat doping by funding more personnel, tests, investigations and educational programmes.

-The Athletics Integrity Unit, which has provisionally suspended a further eight Kenyans on top of the 55 already banned, will work closely with Kenya to implement the plan following what the head of World Athletics called the country's "escalating problem".
+The Athletics Integrity Unit (AIU), which has provisionally suspended a further eight Kenyans on top of the 55 already banned, will work closely with Kenya to implement the plan following what the head of World Athletics called the country's "escalating problem".

-"Over the course of one year, 40% of all the positives recorded [in doping tests] in global athletics are in Kenya," said Lord Coe.
+"Over the course of one year, 40% of all the positives recorded [in doping tests] in global athletics are in Kenya," said World Athletics president Lord Coe.

 With Kenya one of seven countries deemed a 'Category A' federation - the highest doping risk - former athletics star Tergat took the chance to remind his nation's athletes of the battle ahead.